superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 The Dockerfile has been provided for you already.
 You can run it through vs Code following these steps:

-- Install Dev Containers within vscode extensions
+- Install Dev Containers within VSCode extensions
-  - Find it in the extensions section on the left
+  - Find it in the extensions section on the left of your VSCode

 - Go into terminal and type:
   ```bash